(A chapter of Akayama DanJay.)

 The jar was filled with fireflies.
 They flapped madly against the glass, struggling for air and signaling for help with their taillights.
 Half had already died.
 “Need a hand?” asked Jay.
 “Or two?”

 “I got it,” Lio wheezed.
 Sweat dripped down his face.
 “I got it.
 I got it.”
 He finally pulled himself onto the ledge.
 “See?
-I don’t need your charity.”
+All on my own.”

 “Hmm.”
 Jay returned Lio’s backpack he’d lifted on his behalf.
 When Lio took it, Jay had a hand free to retrieve his lantern.

 Lio smirked.
-“You needed a lantern, huh?
-I guess not all of us can be self-made men.”
+“You needed to borrow a lantern, huh?”
 He smacked Jay on the back.